mentorsinternational/UI_TrainingReminders_AP/README.md

 You are to treat this week as if you are working as a front end developer at a web development agency.
 The instructor is the owner of the agency and is under pressure from the client to deliver the product, a custom marketing website, on time.
 The project managers are acting as your supervisors.

 This week you will be building a website for a non-profit.
 Mentor International have requested a minimum viable product to deliver to their board of directors by the end of the week.
-The requirements are listed below under MVP Features.Mentors International also have a wish list of extra features they would love to showcase to the board if you can get them done.
+The requirements are listed below under MVP Features.
+Mentors International also have a wish list of extra features they would love to showcase to the board if you can get them done.
 You will demonstrate your work to the agency owner Thursday afternoon.

 You will use Trello to report your progress on the MVP and any extra features you accomplish to your project managers every day during standup.
 This project is meant to be worked on by yourself.
 Do not pair program this week as this challenge is meant to show you where you can improve and what you have learned on your own.
 Pro Tips For This Week: